CU-ESIIL/Innovation-Summit-2026/docs/index.md

 * Team science, community building and collaboration

 ## Who Should Attend?
-The **2026 ESIIL Innovation Summit** aims to bring together participants passionate about leveraging big data to enhance our understanding of environmental tipping points and transformations.
-The Summit will focus on identifying opportunities for data synthesis, exploring the cutting-edge capabilities of ESIIL’s cyberinfrastructure, and fostering innovative solutions through collaborative teams.
-Whether your expertise lies in environmental science, management, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors.
+The **2026 ESIIL Innovation Summit** aims to bring together participants who are eager to shape the future of AI-driven environmental discovery.
+The Summit will focus on identifying opportunities for data synthesis, exploring the cutting-edge capabilities of AI, and fostering innovative sustainability solutions through collaborative teams.
+Whether your expertise lies in environmental science, computer science, management, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors.
 We encourage applications from individuals across all career stages and disciplines.

 **Registration:** Accepted applicants will be sent a confirmation from to confirm their attendance.

 **Finances:** There is no registration fee for accepted participants to attend the Innovation Summit or associated trainings and workshops.
 A limited number of travel awards of up to $1,200 are available to help defray airfare/mileage and accommodation costs.
 Simple snacks, beverages, and lunch will be provided during the event.
-Please understand that there is a lot of uncertainty about the federal budget which may affect NSF and ESIIL’s ability to support travel to the Summit, so please do not book any travel at this time.

 ## Venue Information
 The Innovation Summit will be held at the University of Colorado Boulder East Campus [SEEC Building](https://seec.colorado.edu/home), **C120 Auditorium**.